 The answer is a resounding YES.

-SEO for ecommerce is one of the most important strategies you must invest in if you want your business to gain awareness and traction online, especially in search results.
+SEO for eCommerce is one of the most important strategies you must invest in if you want your business to gain awareness and traction online.

 Click-through rate (CTR) is the percentage of clicks you get from your target audience upon seeing your web pages in the search results.

-This rate is primarily based on your ranking on the SERPs, but there are also plenty of factors that affect it.
+Your CTR is primarily based on your SERP ranking, but there are other factors that also go into play.
 Some of these include a catchy title tag, compelling meta description, and rich snippets—which are all improved by SEO.

 Typically, search engines like Google only show the top 10 search results for a query on page 1 of the SERPs.
-71.33% of customers will be happy going through the results on page 1.
-This means that this is the number of buyers who will not bother looking at page 2 of the search engine results, putting you at a disadvantage if you’re not on the first page.
+With this in mind, research shows that the first five organic SERP results account for over 60% of all the clicks on Google.
+This means that buyers aren’t likely to look at page 2 of the search engine results, putting you at a disadvantage if you’re not on the first page.

 Web traffic refers to the number of website visitors or customers who click on your site.
 Traffic is normally measured in “sessions,” and it is often the metric used to tell how effective you are with attracting an audience to your online store.

 Basically, the higher you rank on the search results, and the more compelling your title tags and meta descriptions are, the more clicks you get on your website.
 This leads to more web traffic and thus more awareness raised for your brand.